tdavismph/Proequity_Interventions_Infographic/readme-md.md

 ## About This Project

 This visualization displays rankings of different pro-equity health interventions across several countries.
-The data is sourced from an Excel file named `Final_Intervention_Rankings_by_Country.xlsx`.
+The data shows how different interventions are prioritized in various countries on a scale of 1-5 (1 being highest priority, 5 being lowest).

 ## Features

 - Interactive selection of interventions
 - Country rankings displayed by priority level
+- Color-coded system showing priorities from best (dark blue) to worst (light blue)
 - Detailed rationale for each intervention by country
 - Comprehensive comparison table of all interventions